aksommerville/fullmoon4/etc/doc/maps-format.md

 File's basename must be a decimal integer in 1..65535; that becomes its Map ID.

-Starts with 12 lines of 40 characters each; every 2 characters are one map cell.
+Starts with 12 lines of 40 characters each; every 2 characters are one map cell, hexadecimal.
-Either a hexadecimal integer, or one of these aliases:

-- `. ` 0x00
-- `Xx` 0x01

-TODO Should have many more aliases.
-Maybe customizable without changing the compiler?

-TODO Should do automatic neighbor-joining too, describe that.

-XXX On second thought, we're not going to edit these as text realistically.
-Let it be just the hex dump.

 After the map picture, each non-empty line is a command.
+Order of commands is preserved.

+Adding new commands, you must add a clause at src/tool/mkmaps/decodeCommand.js.
+And probably want to add support in the editor too.

 ```
 song SONGID